Smorkster/Fetchalon/README.md

 ### GUIOps.psm1
 Functions to create GUI objects.
 Available functions:
   * **BindControls** - Create bindings between controls and an associated collections of predefined values
+  * **CreatePage** - Create a synchronized hashtable for an WPF-page
   * **CreateWindow** - Creates a WPF-window, based on XAML-file with same name as the calling script
-  * **CreatePage** - Create a synchronized hashtable for an WPF-page
   * **CreateWindowExt** - Creates a synchronized hashtable for the window and binds listed properties of their controls to datacontext
+  * **Show-MessageBox** - Display a messagebox with given text
-  * **ShowSplash** - Shows a small window at the center of the screen with given text.
+  * **Show-Splash** - Shows a small window at the center of the screen with given text.
 To control the splash screen, these functions are available:
+    * **Close-SplashScreen** - Close the splash screen
     * **Update-SplashProgress** - Update the progressbar in the splashscreen
     * **Update-SplashText** - Update the text in the splashscreen
-    * **Close-SplashScreen** - Close the splash screen

 ### RemoteOps.psm1
 Functions to operating on remote computer.
 Available functions: